 Online directories: Welcome to the race to the bottom.

-What are they: Sites (like the ones mentioned above) are directories which connects its members with service professionals listed on the site.
+What are they: Sites (like the ones mentioned above) are directories that connect their members with service professionals listed on the site.
 Essentially these sites are just research companies that charge businesses big money to get listed.
 However, they're saving the consumer's time and energy by doing the research and compiling the list.

 Cost: Though many of these directories are free to sign up, they are not free to get your business listed.
-This means, in order to get on the list, stay on the list and appear higher in the list, you'll have to pay.
-Monthly costs will soar as you try to keep your business on top of the list as other businesses join, drop out and decide to pay more.
-These sites are known as pay-to-stay models: if you don't pay, your leads obviously go to someone else who is paying more to sit at the top of the page.
+This means, to get on the list, stay on the list and appear higher in the list, you'll have to pay.
+Monthly costs will soar as you try to keep your business on top of the list as other businesses join, drop out, and decide to pay more.
+These sites are known as pay-to-stay models: if you don't pay, your leads go to someone else who is paying more to sit at the top of the page.
 Since most consumers will only check the first page of that search result (maybe the second), your business needs to be on top or else you won't be seen.
 How do you get on top?
 Pay more than everyone else.
-Oh, and if you signed up for a free account, that's great, but get ready to get harassed by their sales people constant calling to upsell you.
+Oh, and if you signed up for a free account, that's great, but get ready to get harassed by their salespeople constantly calling to upsell you.

 Leads: They claim the leads you get are exclusive.
 How can they be exclusive if other people are getting the same leads?
 Since multiple businesses or service providers are listed together, the leads are not exclusive.
 The same lead goes out to many different businesses even though you're paying for that "exclusive" lead.
 This means you have to be first to call to get the business or else those other seven businesses (that just got the same lead) are going to call.
 These sites do not go out of their way to sell the value of your company...every business is the same to them.

 So what is a business owner to do?
 If you're spending money on any of the above methods, step back and consider the following four points of when it comes to your lead generation strategy.
-After doing so, you should clearly see how investing in your own custom marketing campaigns will be in your best long term interest as a company as opposed to getting minimal-short-term gains with the methods above.
+After doing so, you should see how investing in your own custom marketing campaigns will be in your best long-term interest as a company as opposed to getting minimal short-term gains with the methods above.

 • The Amount of Leads - Does this source provide a sufficient number of leads?
 One lead a month that you close is good but 100+ leads a month would be better (even if you don't close all of them).